 A range of other Commonwealth and State legislation create offences which, whilst not terrorism offences, may nevertheless be relevant and appropriate to prosecute in cases where a person engages in, or proposes to engage in, violent conduct which is motivated by a political, religious or ideological cause.

-- Counter-terrorism prosecutions play an important part in deterring those who seek to cause harm to persons, or damage to property, with the intention of coercing or intimidating Australia or its people to advance a religious or political cause.
+Counter-terrorism prosecutions play an important part in deterring those who seek to cause harm to persons or property, with the intention of coercing or intimidating Australia or its people and advancing a political, religious or ideological cause.

 - Criminal Code

 - Charter of United Nations Act 1945

 - Crimes (Foreign Incursions and Recruitment) Act 1978